FabriceSalvaire/PyDVI/doc/sphinx/source/pk-format.rst

 the GF format.
 Finally, the width and escapement values are combined with the raster information into character "packets", making it simpler in many cases to process a character.

-A PK file is organized as a stream of 8-bit bytes.
+A PK file is organised as a stream of 8-bit bytes.
 At times, these bytes might be split into 4-bit nybbles or single bits, or combined into multiple byte parameters.
 When bytes are split into smaller pieces, the "first" piece is always the most significant of the byte.
 For instance, the first bit of a byte is the bit with value 128; the first nybble can be found by dividing a byte by